Kate Von Holle

 I have a passion for science that has endured since my childhood days attending Space Camp.
 I believe that rapidly advancing research should be disseminated to both academics and an informed public in order to ensure integration with broader society.

-As part of Arete, I draw on my advanced training in the sciences and experience in biomedical research to facilitate interdisciplinary research in fields such as neuroscience, population health, and environmental law.
+As an advisor at RDS, I draw on my advanced training in the sciences and experience in biomedical research to facilitate interdisciplinary research in fields such as neuroscience, population health, and environmental law.
 I also integrate traditional and next-generation methodologies to ensure communication of such research to diverse audiences.
-Prior to joining Arete, I served as the director of science communication and program director for the Oncofertility Consortium at Northwestern University, where I developed strategic media plans, implemented print and social media campaigns, and co-edited a textbook on Oncofertility Communication.
+Prior to joining this team, I served as the director of science communication and program director for the Oncofertility Consortium at Northwestern University, where I developed strategic media plans, implemented print and social media campaigns, and co-edited a textbook on Oncofertility Communication.
 This background provides me with the experiences and skills to support the launch and dissemination of ambitious research programs here at the University of Chicago.

 I am currently on the boards of Achievement Rewards for College Scientists (ARCS) Illinois, which provides financial awards to academically outstanding graduate students in the STEM fields, and Timmerman Ventures, which oversees all aspects of the launch and development of a well-rounded toddler.